etirouthier/keras_dna/docs/modelwrapper.md

 To reconstruct the model the data need to be present and organised as they were passed in `Generator`, so it limits the sharability of the model.
 The function `load_generator_command` return a dictionary with the command needed to recreate both the train and val generator.
 The keras model need to be loaded appart.

-Note: it can be used to retrained a network on new data, just change the inputs files.
+Note: it can be used to retrained a model on new data, just change the inputs files.

 ```python
 from keras_dna.model import load_generator_command